 Here are a few quick things I did to reinforce it:

-Now that it was safe for a large human to sit on, I was ready to create my new bench!
+Now that it was safe for a large human to sit on, I was ready to create my new bench from a crib!

 Because I have a furniture rearranging problem (at least I can admit it), my CRIB TURNED BENCH did not sit outside for long.
 I decided to keep it one of our side rooms for extra seating.
 Here are a few pics of my new “seating arrangement.”